 It was raining so umbrellas were up and raincoats pulled tight but our guide Lynton was full of energy and enthusiasm and was determined to make us forget the weather.
 Our two and a half hour tour around London’s posh shops was a great way to explore the area, learn about its rich history and taste some wonderful treats.
 Our tour was a new one from Intrepid Travel’s Urban Adventures and we were delighted to be trying it out!

-We popped into the Royal Academy for some interesting history nuggets and a photo opportunity with an original red phone box, K2s as they are known to the experts.
+We popped into the Royal Academy for some interesting historical nuggets and a photo opportunity with an original red phone box, K2s as they are known to the experts.

 Our guide made sure that we had plenty of stories to entertain us as we walked around this fascinating part of London, he also pointed out signs and buildings and even found things that this London resident hadn’t seen before, including these signs on the Bag O Nails club: